garazi/lwc_refresh/README.md

-# Dreamhouse_BRK
+# Greg's Dreamhouse App

-The is the Dreamhouse application for use with the Lightning Components BRK at Dreamforce, TrailheaDX and Salesforce World Tours.
+The is the Dreamhouse application created by Greg for demos of Lightning Components.

 ### SFDX SETUP
 You will need to have SFDX (Salesforce CLI) installed and VS Code.